2. DATA CONTROLLER

 You may at any time request information about or a copy of the required guarantees that form the basis of sharing personal data with recipients outside of the EU/EEA and, if exceptions apply according to the description in Article 49 of the Danish Personal Data Regulation, the exceptions forming the basis for any such sharing of Personal Data.

 We store and process your personal data if there is a legal and legitimate reason for doing so.
-Wherever possible, we use automated deletion and anonymisation processes in our systems.
-Where our systems do not allow us to use such automated deletion and anonymisation processes, we have established ongoing controls to ensure that personal data is reviewed and deleted/anonymised.
+Wherever possible, we use automated deletion and anonymization processes in our systems.
+Where our systems do not allow us to use such automated deletion and anonymization processes, we have established ongoing controls to ensure that personal data is reviewed and deleted/anonymized.

-If you are a client or traveller, we will retain your personal data for five years plus the current year in accordance with the Danish Bookkeeping Act.
+If you are a client or traveler, we will retain your personal data for five years plus the current year in accordance with the Danish Bookkeeping Act.
+Your name, email and date of birth are kept for another 5 years to be able to give you a travel document, should you request it in connection with your education or career.

 If you are a member, we will retain your personal data for five years plus the current year as per your withdrawal in accordance with the Danish Bookkeeping Act.